PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * In some extend Social media of "Facebook" are trying to keep whole users community base as non-Fake Accounts.
 In that case each Union/State/Country has representatives who help to block those Fake Accounts, in instance by initiating and clicking Button to Report the User as Fake Account.
 * Identity  and Private and Personal Information storage and management requires additional Compliance to specific jurisdictional and standard regulation.
 Does the Company are compliant with any of those standards?
-* According provided Identity  cost Sum, it is really very cheap.
-For proper Administration of all Users this Sum should be at least doubled or trippled.
-But even in this Situation does there will be enough of personell to manage this Question?
+* In this Situation: does there will be enough of employees to manage the problem?
 ```

 ```